albfernandez/javadbf/README.md

 #Introduction

 Till late 90s dBase and its cousins were the most preferred database platform for small and even medium enterprise applications.
-They demanded only low hardware configurations and were cheaper to develop.
+They demanded low hardware configurations and were cheaper to develop.
 Eventually more capable desktop databases like Microsoft Access came into picture, DBF file format still remains one of the simplest way to store and transfer data.

 DBF format has some advantages over CSV or XML: it can contain the structure definition including data type information.
 DBF is more like an open standard so it can be used as a data exchange format.
 If you have a database application with an RDBMS at the back-end and still you need to import a report to your spread sheet program, DBF format is the most elegant and sure-shot approach.